Legend0619/Legend0619/README.md

 <br clear="both">

-<p align="left">Full Stack Developer with extensive experience in various JavaScript frameworks and proven ability to collaborate.
+<p align="left">A Senior Full Stack Developer with extensive experience in various JavaScript frameworks and proven ability to collaborate.
 Adept at handling end-to-end development and delivering high-quality web applications.
 Currently seeking new opportunities to expand knowledge and utilize expertise.</p>

 ###